 With numerous hotels to choose from in the town of Interlaken, the towering Metropole hotel in the town centre is perfectly located.
 Not only does it offer a spectacular ariel view of the elegant town with humbling mountain views, but it’s also only a short walk to local restaurants, and more importantly, the railway stations from which your journey will begin.

-Taking The Railway To The Top Of Europe, Jungfrau.
+Trains, Tickets and Timetables: The Top Of Europe, Jungfrau.

 From the town of Interlaken, it’s a short walk to the stations of Interlaken West & Interlarken Ost (East).
 Either of these stations are ideal starting points for the full Jungfrau experience.
 As of March 2017, full day tickets to the summit and back to Interlaken cost CHF 206 (Swiss franc).
 Tickets can be purchased online or at Interlaken’s railway station ticket office.